The True Value of Personalisation in Your Marketing

-The goal of personalisation is not to scare your audience, but rather to make them feel welcomed and understood.
+The goal of personalisation is to make your visitors feel welcomed and understood.
 The moment they feel known and valued on your site, is the moment your personalisation efforts have paid off.

-But use these personalised greetings sparingly.
+The main challenge with peronalisation is getting the balance right.
 The last thing you want is to create pages that look intentionally spammy.
-Subtelty here is key.
+When in doubt, swing towards subtlety.
 Opt to use it in follow-up emails, newsletter and logging into member areas on your site.
 Use the right personalisation tokens that will enhance your message and create connection with your reader.
 Things like first names on opening lines or company names within the body copy are all acceptable and valuable efforts.